a3-audio/a3-doc/source/configuration/configuration.md

 # A³ Configuration overview
-Configuration can be tricky and this doc must be seen as example only.
+Configuration can be tricky and this doc must be seen as example only

 ## Device configuration
 - [A³ Core Configuration](https://doc.a3-audio.com/configuration/core.html)